jieyuanCUHK/DeeperCount/README.md

-# DeeperCount: implementation of UNet in Keras with image deformation and complex image augmentation.
+# DeeperCount: implementation of UNet in Keras with image deformation and complexed image augmentation.

 Users can use DeeperCount and their labeled images to easily train a UNet.